-Change the Dust Bag Before It Gets Too Full
+Change the Dust Bag or Empty the Canister Before It Gets Too Full

-We all have a tendency to stretch the dust bag as far as it will go, but this can actually be bad for your vacuum.
-Bags that are too full will leak dust, grime and other particles into the rest of the vacuum, gumming up the moving and delicate parts inside.
-If you empty or replace the bag before it gets too full, however, you can help protect those pieces and let your vacuum work at maximum efficiency for longer.
+We all have a tendency to stretch the dust bag and/or canister as far as it will go, but this can actually be bad for your vacuum.
+Bags or canisters that are too full will leak dust, grime and other particles into the rest of the vacuum, gumming up the moving and delicate parts inside.
+If you empty or replace the bag or canister before it gets too full, you can help protect those pieces and your vacuum will operate at maximum efficiency for longer.

 Use Accessories Made for Your Vacuum